-An individual has the right to the following information in order to ensure fair and transparent processing when the Personal Data is obtained from the Individual:
+The Individual has the right to the following information, to ensure fair and transparent processing, when Personal Data is obtained from the Individual:

 - The period of retention of personal data, or the criteria used to determine this period

-- Existence of the right for an individual to request the withdrawal from the processing of personal data, or the correction or deletion of personal data, or the processing restriction, the existence of the right of objection to processing and data transmission rights
+- Existence of the right of the Individual to request withdrawal from the processing of personal data, or correction or deletion of personal data, or restriction of processing, the existence of the right to object to the processing and the right to transfer data

-- Where the processing is based on consent, the existence of the right to withdraw consent, without prejudice to the lawfulness of the processing which, on the basis of the consent, was carried out until its cancellation
+- Where processing is based on consent, the existence of a right to withdraw consent without prejudice to the lawfulness of the processing carried out on the basis of consent until its withdrawal

-- Existence of the right to file a complaint with the supervisory authority
+- Existence of the right to lodge a complaint with the supervisory authority

-- Existence of the right to information if the provision of personal data is a statutory or contractual obligation or an obligation which is necessary for the conclusion of a contract and the possible consequences if such information is not provided
+- Existence of a right to information if the provision of personal data is a statutory or contractual obligation or an obligation necessary for the conclusion of a contract and the possible consequences if such data are not provided

-- Existence of automated decision-making, including profiling, reasons, meaning and foreseeable consequences
+- Existence of automated decision-making, including profiling, reasons, significance and intended consequences

-An individual has the right to require the Administrator to confirm if his personal data is being processed and how.
-In the event that his personal data are processed, the Individual has the right to obtain the following processing information:
+The individual has the right to request confirmation from the Controller if his personal data are processed and how.
+In the event that his personal data is processed, the Individual has the right to obtain the following information about the processing:

 - Purpose of processing

-- Users or categories of users to whom their personal data are disclosed, particularly in the case of third-country users
+- Users or categories of users to whom personal data are disclosed, in particular in the case of users in third countries

-- Whenever possible, the estimated period of retention of personal data, or the criteria under which the retention period is fixed
+- Where possible, the envisaged retention period of personal data, or the criteria according to which the retention period is determined

-- Existence of the right to require the Administrator to correct or delete personal data, or limit the processing of personal data, and the existence of the right to object to such processing
+- Existence of the right to request from the Controller the correction or deletion of personal data, or restriction of the processing of personal data and the existence of the right to object to such processing

-- Right to file a complaint with the supervisory authority Where personal data are not collected from the individual, information on their sources
+- The right to lodge a complaint with the supervisory authority When personal data are not collected from the Individual, information on their sources

-- The existence of automated decision-making, information on the reasons, the meaning and the intended consequences
+- Existence of automated decision making, information on the reasons, meaning and intended consequences

-An individual has the right to be erased or the right to be forgotten, and the Administrator of the Individual must unload it without undue delay if:
+The Individual has the right to be deleted, or the right to be forgotten, whereby the Manager must delete the Individual from storage without undue delay if:

-- Personal data is no longer needed for processing purposes for which they have been collected or otherwise processed
+- Personal data are no longer required for the purposes of the processing for which they were collected or otherwise processed

-- An individual revokes the consent on the basis of which the processing takes place, and there is no other legal basis for further processing
+- The individual revokes the consent on the basis of which the processing takes place and there is no other legal basis for further processing

-- An individual opposes the processing, but there are no overriding legitimate reasons for processing
+- The individual objects to the processing, and there are no overriding legitimate reasons for the processing

-- Personal data should be deleted in order to fulfill a legal obligation in accordance with EU law or the law of a Member State that applies to the Administrator
+- Personal data must be deleted in order to fulfill a legal obligation under EU law or the law of a Member State applicable to the Controller

-An individual has the right to limit the processing to the Administrator in the following cases:
+The individual has the right to restrict processing to the Manager in the following cases:

-- An individual disputes the accuracy of the data for a period allowing the Administrator to verify the accuracy of personal information
+- An individual disputes the accuracy of data for a period that allows the Controller to verify the accuracy of personal data

-- The processing is illegal and the individual opposes the erasure of personal data, and instead requires a restriction of use
+- The processing is illegal and the individual opposes the deletion of personal data, and instead requests a restriction on use

-- The administrator does not need any more personal data for the purposes for which it was collected, but the individual needs them to enforce, enforce or defend legal claims
+- The controller no longer needs personal data for the purposes for which they were collected, but the individual needs them to enforce, implement or defend legal claims.

-- An individual lodges an objection and the verification of the legal reasons of the Manager has not yet been completed on the grounds of the individual
+- The individual files an objection and the verification of the legal reasons of the Manager over the reasons of the individual has not yet been completed

-Where personal data processing is limited, such personal data, other than the storage, enforcement, exercise or defense of legal claims or the protection of the rights of another natural or legal person, or for the public interest of the EU or a Member State, shall be processed solely with the permission of the Individual.
+Where the processing of personal data is restricted, such personal data, except for the storage, enforcement, execution or defense of legal claims or for the protection of the rights of another natural or legal person, or for the public interest of the EU or a Member State, shall be processed only with the individual's permission.

-The administrator communicates to other Personal Data Providers modifications, corrections, deletions or restrictions on the use of personal data, except in cases where this requires disproportionate effort, or it proves impossible.
+The controller communicates changes, corrections, deletions or restrictions on the use of personal data to other personal data processors, except in cases when this requires a disproportionate effort or proves impossible.

-An individual has the right to receive personal information relating to him held by the Administrator in a structured, widely used and machine-readable form, and the right to forward that information to the other controller without the Administrator who was his personal the information provided is obstructed in the event of:
+An individual has the right to receive personal data relating to him held by the Controller in a structured, commonly used and machine-readable form, and the right to pass this data on to another controller without the Controller holding his personal data. information is provided, obstructing where:

 - processing is based on consent (or contract),

-- processing is carried out with automated means.
+- processing is carried out by automated means.

-An individual has the right at any time to object to the processing of his personal data.
-In this case, the manager ceases to process personal data unless he proves necessary legitimate grounds for processing that prevail over the interests, rights and freedoms of the individual, or for the enforcement, execution or defense of legal claims.
+The individual has the right to object to the processing of his personal data at any time.
+In this case, the controller shall cease the processing of personal data, unless he proves the necessary legitimate reasons for the processing that prevail over the interests, rights and freedoms of the individual, or for the assertion, implementation or defense of legal claims.

-An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation thereto or in a similar manner to it.
-It is permissible, however, if the decision is:
+An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation to him or in a similar way significantly affects him.
+However, it is permissible if the decision is:

-- Necessary to conclude or implement a contract between the Individual and the Administrator
+- Necessary for the conclusion or implementation of a contract between the Individual and the Manager

-- Permitted by EU law or by the law of a Member State that applies to the Administrator and also provides for appropriate measures to protect the rights and freedoms and legitimate interests of the individual
+- Permitted in EU law or the law of a Member State that applies to the Manager and also lays down appropriate measures to protect the rights and freedoms and legitimate interests of the Individual

-- Justified by the explicit consent of the Individual
+- Justified with the express consent of the Individual

-The rights of an individual can be restricted by law, in the following cases:
+The rights of the individual may be restricted by law in the following cases:

-- If this is in the interest of national security
+- If it is in the interest of national security

-- For the purpose of defense For the sake of public security
+- For defense purposes For public safety reasons

-- To protect the independence of the judiciary and the judicial process
+- In order to protect the independence of the judiciary and the judicial process

 - Due to the enforcement of civil claims

-- the number of Individuals concerned, the type and number of personal data records in question
+- the number of Individuals concerned, the types and number of records of personal data concerned

-- Name and contact details of the Data Protection Authorized Person
+- Name and contact details of the data protection officer

-- A description of the likely consequences of the violation of the protection of personal data
+- Description of the likely consequences of the personal data breach

-- A description of the measures taken by the Administrator to address and mitigate the potential adverse effects of the infringement, if appropriate
+- A description of the measures taken by the Operator to address and mitigate any adverse effects of the breach, if applicable

-If the information can not be provided at the same time, they are reported gradually, without undue delay.
+If the information cannot be provided at the same time, it shall be communicated gradually, without undue delay.

-The administrator shall document any infringement of the protection of personal data, including facts relating to the violation of the protection of personal data, its effects and the measures taken.
+The controller shall document any personal data breach, including the facts relating to the personal data breach, its effects and the measures taken.
 The documentation shall enable the supervisory authority to verify compliance with this Article.

-COMMUNICATION TO THE INDIVIDUAL OF BREACH OF PERSONAL DATA PROTECTION
+NOTICE TO AN INDIVIDUAL ON BREACH OF PERSONAL DATA PROTECTION

-If it is likely that a violation of personal data protection is likely to pose a high risk to the rights and freedoms of Individuals, the Administrator shall without undue delay notify the individual that the infringement occurred and clearly describes the type of data protection breach in the communication and also includes information and recommendations regarding the infringement .
+If it is probable that the personal data breach poses a significant risk to the rights and freedoms of Individuals, the Controller shall without undue delay notify the Individual that the breach has occurred and clearly describe the type of personal data breach in the message and include information and recommendations regarding the breach. .

-- The Administrator has already carried out appropriate technical and organizational measures to protect personal data, in particular the measures on the basis of which personal data become incomprehensible to anyone not authorized to access them, for example encryption
+- The Controller has already taken appropriate technical and organizational measures to protect personal data, in particular measures to make personal data incomprehensible to anyone not authorized to access it, such as encryption

-- The Administrator has taken steps to ensure that a high risk to the rights and freedoms of individuals is unlikely to be enforced
+- The Manager has taken measures to ensure that the high risk to the rights and freedoms of Individuals is unlikely to materialize.